AndreSacilotto/PolyPartitionCS/README.md

 ## NOTICEABLE CODE CHANGES

-- Originally designed for use with Godot4 C#, it supports up to .NET 9.
+- Originally designed for use with Godot4 C#, using .NET 9 with C#12.

 - Structure has been modified; classes are now more isolated.

-- System.Numerics is used instead of TPPLPoint to leverage SIMD instructions.
+- TPPLPoint is not the same structure, in the redesign it become a custom class.
+Explanation of how to alter it are inside the file.
-  - This change removes an internally unused Id field (some may expect it).
+  - This change removes an internally unused Id field.

-  - The implementation is therefore limited to single-precision floats.
+- Addition of TPPLOrientation, a utility class about CW and CCW.

 ### PolyPartition